Ajayshady/Needs_Follow/Star_Astrology_Follow.md

    * om su sha hum bram

 4. should write on thumb finger down number 24 and fish facing to other 4 fingers and only for 2/1/2 year write number 3 on index finger with orange colour ink - star trends

+5. Given money Credit to Others But not Returning.